The Summer I Turned Pretty Season 1 provides a refreshing summer escape that anyone can enjoy even if it’s too familiar at times.

 While the teen romance doesn’t live up to a lot of the expectations advertisements promised, there are still some great plot points that are not only better than the romance but also some of the biggest highlights of the whole series.
 Throughout The Summer I Turned Pretty, we learn about everyone staying in that summer home and how their lives will be changed after this eventful summer.
 Susannah, who is Belly’s mom’s best friend and the owner of the summer home, has a beautiful storyline that takes priority over some of the others, later in the series, giving this show a surprisingly emotional conclusion and one that will be hard to forget.
 On top of this, even though at its core, The Summer I Turned Pretty is about summer love, it never forgets that family is one of the most important parts of life and growing up.
 This recurring theme allows the show to be a lot more touching and offers a lot more than just a sexy summer escape where all problems float away.

 The Summer I Turned Pretty may not be a perfect show, but it is a pretty perfect summer escape.
 The location is beautiful, the romance is as predictable as it could be but still swoon-worthy, and viewers have enough wholesome family moments to make anyone happy, proving that this show could be adored by many.
 Even if teen romance isn’t your thing, The Summer I Turned Pretty offers much more than that, so be sure to give this show a chance.
 You never know, you could fall in love with Belly just like the rest of this cast.

-The Summer I Turned Pretty will be available to watch on Amazon Prime Video on June 17, 2022.
+The Summer I Turned Pretty is now available to watch globally on Prime Video.